hifis-net/awesome-rse-fair/readme.md

 - [SOMEF](https://github.com/KnowledgeCaptureAndDiscovery/somef) - Software Metadata Extraction Framework.
 A command line interface for automatically extracting relevant information from readme files.
 - [FAIR python cookiecutter](https://github.com/Materials-Data-Science-and-Informatics/fair-python-cookiecutter) - An opinionated cookiecutter template to kickstart a modern best-practice Python project with FAIR metadata.
 - [SOMESY](https://github.com/Materials-Data-Science-and-Informatics/somesy) - Somesy (software metadata sync) is a CLI tool to avoid messy software project metadata by keeping it in sync.
+- [CoMET-RS](https://github.com/zbmed-semtec/comet-metadata-extraction) -CoMET-RS, as of 2026-09-25 under development, is the ConnOSS metadata extraction tool helping to get metadata directly from your code repository (GitHub, GitLab, CodeBerg, Bitbucket)

 ## Publication
 Resources about publishing research software.